Juniper/terraform-provider-apstra/docs/resources/template_rack_based.md

 page_title: "apstra_template_rack_based Resource - terraform-provider-apstra"
 subcategory: "Design"
 description: |-
-  This resource creates a Rack Based Template for as a 3-stage Clos design, or for use as pod in a 5-stage design.
+  This resource creates a Rack Based Template for use either as a complete 3-stage Blueprint, or as pod in a 5-stage Blueprint.
 ---

 # apstra_template_rack_based (Resource)

-This resource creates a Rack Based Template for as a 3-stage Clos design, or for use as pod in a 5-stage design.
+This resource creates a Rack Based Template for use either as a complete 3-stage Blueprint, or as pod in a 5-stage Blueprint.

 ## Example Usage